 The Sydney opera house is probably one of the most iconic buildings in the world!
-Who has not seen the iconic images of the unique building at Sydney’s harbor?
+Who has not seen the iconic images of the unique building at Sydney’s harbour?

 If you have never seen this building up close, then you probably have never realized how crazy it looks!
 I for example always thought it was 1 large building, but there are instead 4 separate buildings!
-Mind is blown, right?
+The mind is blown, right?

-The opera house can be found on Bennelong Point at Sydney’s harbor.
-The Sydney Opera House, and as the name might suggest, is a multi-venue performing arts center which draws in over 8.2 million visitors every year.
+The opera house can be found on Bennelong Point at Sydney’s harbour.
+The Sydney Opera House, and as the name might suggest, is a multi-venue performing arts centre which draws in over 8.2 million visitors every year.

 Its unique design arched roof is covered with more than 1 million tiles (1,056,006 to be exact).
 It took more than 10,000 workers to build the Opera House.
 The building itself took 14 years and 3 specially designed cranes had to be built in order to construct the giant shells that give the Opera house its distinct shape.
 It was also one of the very first buildings to use a computerized structural design programme.
 Originally estimated to cost $7 million, this ambitious project actually cost $102 million (eeekk ) but I think it was well worth the cost.

 It was opened by Her Royal Highness Queen Elizabeth II on the 20th of October 1973 and they haven’t looked back ever since.

 Pretty much the second you walk into Circular Quay (The main ferry terminal in the city) you will be able to see this beauty.
 Walk to the right to get closer or walk to the left to take a picture from the other side of the harbour.
 Unfortunately, cruise ships often dock on that side, blocking the view.
 This is what happened when I was there, so I immediately walked up to the building.